natethegreat1989/100-days-of-code/log.md

 **Thoughts**
 edging more and more towards creating and serving custom models to templates - tryin got figure out how to get data from api and pass into models as post

+### Day 81: Jan 4 Saturday

+**Today's Progress**:
+Built a simple bot using selenium to interact with webpages, finding certain html elements and interracting with them.

+**Thoughts**
+what are some cool little bot that I could make that interact with data in useful ways?